 Boxer — You can make this costume as sexy or as authentic as you want.
 You can purchase boxing gloves separately and add them to a pair of plain shorts to get the look.

 Boy George — Boy George was a 1980s pop star.
 Get his look with a long white tunic, trousers with a black waistcoat, a large hat, black plaits, and heavy face makeup.

 Brave — Originally a term used to describe a Native American Indian warrior, Brave is now also the name of a Pixar film featuring Merida, a Scottish chieftain's daughter who is handy with a bow and arrow.

-Bride — You can wear a traditional bride's dress, complete with veil and bouquet, or, add some blood and fangs to become the Bride of Dracula (or Frankenstein, Death, etc.)
+Bride — You can wear a traditional bride's dress, complete with a veil and bouquet, or add some blood and fangs to become the Bride of Dracula (or Frankenstein, Death, etc.)

 Bordello Lady — The bordello lady is often seen in Western films.
 To get the look, wear a saloon girl outfit and add some fishnet stockings.

 Britannia — Why not go as the essence of Britain?
 Create this fun costume with a white robe, a Roman helmet, a trident, and a Union Jack shield.